 25 Aug Natural Sunlight Tops Office Perk for Employees

-Do you know that people actually prefer natural sunlight at their office as a better perk than office cafeterias?
+People chose natural sunlight as a better perk than having a cafeteria at their offices.
 That was the result of a study called “The Employee Experience” by HR Advisory company, Future Workplace.
 It boils down to this: A person definitely needs to interact with the outside world, even for brief periods of time in his or her workday.

 This should make employers rethink office layouts if they want their employees to be more productive.
 For employers who still insist on the open office concept, it’s the same thing.
 Employees don’t mind the open concept if there’s ample sunlight.